etiennebr/rstdocs/Applications/Geometry/RigidTransformResample.rst

  - **Radius for bicubic interpolation** : This parameter allows to control the size of the bicubic interpolation filter.
 If the target pixel size is higher than the input pixel size, increasing this parameter will reduce aliasing artefacts.

 **Available RAM (Mb)**
 This allows to set the maximum amount of RAM available for processing.
-As the writing task is time consuming, it is better to write large pieces of data, which can be achieved by increasing this parameter (pay attention to your system capabilities)
+As the writing task is time consuming, it is better to write large pieces of data, which can be achieved by increasing this parameter (pay attention to your system capabilities).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------